-PRINCIPAL [AND SELLING] SHAREHOLDERS
+PRINCIPAL SHAREHOLDERS

-The following table sets forth information concerning the beneficial ownership of our ordinary shares as of the date of this prospectus, assuming conversion of all of our outstanding series A-1 preferred shares, series A-2 preferred shares, series B preferred shares and series C preferred shares into ordinary shares, on a one-to-one basis by:
+The following table sets forth information concerning the beneficial ownership of our ordinary shares as of the date of this prospectus, assuming conversion of all of our outstanding series A-1 preferred shares, series A-2 preferred shares, series B preferred shares, series C preferred shares, series C-2 preferred shares and series D preferred shares into ordinary shares, on a one-to-one basis(1) by:

-- each of our directors and executive officers; [and] - each person known to us to beneficially own more than 5% of our ordinary shares[, and] - [the selling shareholders.]
+- · each of our directors and executive officers; and - each person known to us to beneficially own more than 5% of our ordinary shares.

-The calculations in the table below are based on 320,833,000 ordinary shares on an as-converted basis outstanding as of the date of this prospectus and ordinary shares outstanding immediately after the completion of this offering, including (i) ordinary shares to be sold by us in this offering in the form of ADSs, and (ii) 320,833,000 ordinary shares converted from our outstanding ordinary shares and preferred shares, assuming that the underwriters do not exercise their option to purchase additional ADSs.
+The calculations in the table below are based on 361,810,100(1) ordinary shares on an as-converted basis outstanding as of the date of this prospectus and ordinary shares outstanding immediately after the completion of this offering, assuming that the underwriters do not exercise their option to purchase additional ADSs and excluding 9,523,900 and 13,031,720 ordinary shares issued to Genetron Health (Hong Kong) Limited and EVER PRECISE INVESTMENTS LIMITED, respectively, and reserved for the purpose of our employee shareholding platforms established for the restricted shares and options granted under the 2019 Plan.